 \section{Properties of the generating function}

-This section contains facts about and properties of the functions $\GfSymbol$ and $\GfRSymbol$.
-Most of them would be trivial, if we know that $\GfSymbol$ equals the avoidance function of Shearer's PP. We need these properties to establish the existence of Shearer's PP first, though.
+Most properties of $\GfSymbol$ and $\GfRSymbol$ are trivial, if one knows that $\GfSymbol$ is the avoidance function of Shearer's PP. The properties are needed to establish the existence of Shearer's PP first, though.
 The equality in Proposition~\ref{prop_fe} (cf. the inequality in Proposition~\ref{prop_fi}) and monotonicity in Proposition~\ref{prop_monotonicity} are the most important ones.